-- A person’s health and well-being is impacted by income, housing, employment, education social support, food security and the environment.
+- A person’s health and well-being are impacted by various factors including income, housing, employment, education social support, food security and the environment.

 - Each person’s knowledge, skills and experience enrich our communities.

-- The health and well being of individuals is enhanced by involvement in their community.
+- The health and well-being of individuals are enhanced by involvement in their neighbourhood and wider community.

-- Shared ownership and responsibility for their community is achieved through positive relationships among individuals, staff and volunteers.
+- Shared ownership and responsibility for our community are achieved through positive relationships among individuals, staff and volunteers.

-- Services are welcoming, flexible and responsive to the changing needs of communities.
+- Services are welcoming, inclusive, flexible and responsive to the changing needs of individuals and communities.

 - Working together with volunteers, staff and community partners facilitates easier access to services in the community.